wyssard/sudoku2/docs/content/solving_process.md

 # Solving Process

-When working with the [Custom Solver](custom_solver.md) or when making use of the [API](api_guide.md), your interaction with the package goes beyond the simplified functional access and you will be confronted with the objects that, e.g., represent the solving algorithms of the rendering frontend.
+When working with the [Custom Solver](custom_solver.md) or when making use of the [API](api_guide.md), your interaction with the package goes beyond the simplified functional access and you will be confronted with the objects that, e.g., represent the solving algorithms or the rendering frontend.
 In order to understand how these objects interact with each other, a basic understanding of the solving procedure, illustrated by the flowchart below, is indispensible.

 We come back to some specific nodes of the diagram when discussing the [API](api_guide.md) or the [Custom Solver](custom_solver.md) generator.